 Occasional anxiety is a normal part of a child’s life.
 Feeling anxious when faced with a problem at school, before taking a test, or when making an important decision happens to all children (and adults) at one time or another.

 Anxiety disorders involve more than temporary worry or fear.
 For a child with an anxiety disorder, the anxiety does not go away and can get worse over time.
 The symptoms can interfere with daily activities such as school work, interests and relationships.

-Austin Child Guidance Center works with any subset of the family that has experienced anxiety disorders including:
+Austin Child Guidance Center works with any subset of the family that has experienced anxiety and offers psychological assessments to help diagnose anxiety disorders including: